 Unity AI Models and Partners

 Unity AI is powered by a variety of artificial intelligence (AI) models that are integrated into the Unity Editor to provide a simple interface and economy for users.
-Unity AI may change these providers and unique models over time to power, or add to these functionalities.
-Some of these models are hosted on Unity’s first-party server infrastructure, and some are hosted on third-party infrastructure and accessed via a partner API.
-This page identifies the AI models used by Unity and third party providers and any additional third party terms of service that may apply.
+Unity AI may change model providers and models over time to power, or add to these functionalities.
+Some models are hosted on Unity’s first-party server infrastructure, and some are hosted on third-party infrastructure and accessed via a partner API (“Partner Models”).
+This page identifies the AI models used by Unity and each model provider.

 Assistant